 The Bachelor of Fine Arts degree in Acting offers a wide range of opportunities with focus on performance, vocal and physical development, and script analysis.

-Acting classes cover all genres of theatre, include camera and voice over, and are designed with a personalized focus in mind.
+Acting classes cover all genres of theatre, include camera and voice-over, and are designed with a personalized focus in mind.
 An impressive student-to-faculty ratio makes this personalized training a key component of our success.
 Master classes with nationally recognized, professional artists expand the academic experience beyond the classroom.

 Students receive a wide array performance opportunities in the department’s nine-show season, offering experiences in three different theatre spaces.
 Onstage experience is also provided through department-supported, student-directed Footlight productions, directing classes, as well as Activate: Midwest New Play Festival held each summer.
-Several professional and summer stock companies audition our students on campus and students also have the chance to showcase their talent for industry agents and casting directors from New York and Chicago.

 Preparing your audition